Sharon Shepherd: Career

 In addition to being a volleyball athlete and coach, she was a collegiate volleyball official at state, regional and national championships.
 For two years, she was voted one of the top 10 U.S. volleyball officials.

 Mariann Johnson Culley (Linfield 1960), now of Pendleton, Oregon, was Sharon's roommate.
 Both good athletes, they ran many of the practice drills for their Linfield teams.
 They both were employed in the Pioneer Hall cafeteria, working all three meals and at all college banquets.

 Sharon started as a freshman at the University of Oregon, Mariann said, "But it was too big, she felt no one cared.
 So, she left the UO after three days and came to Linfield," which offered her about $125 a semester in non-scholarship help.
 However, Sharon retained a UO connection.
-She traveled to Eugene for coaching by Bill Bowerman, that university’s legendary track coach.
+She traveled to Eugene for coaching by Bill Bowerman, that university's legendary track coach.

 After graduating from Linfield, she taught in North Bend, Ore., then earned a master's degree from Ohio University.
-She has done post graduate work at the University of Indiana, Ohio State University and the University of North Carolina.
+She has done post graduate work at the Indiana University, Ohio State University and the University of North Carolina.
 She has been a faculty member and women's and men's volleyball coach at Georgia Southwestern State University, Denison University in Ohio, and Stetson University in Florida.
 In addition, she was the county physical education and special education coordinator for Grayson County Schools in Virginia.
 And she spent 18 years as a semi-truck driver.
 Tributes for Sharon Shepherd come from both Mariann Culley and Gene Carlson.

 An indication of her dedication to athletic excellence, "Sharon worked out on the Linfield track seven days a week, from 2-5 p.m.
 She also had a key to the Riley Gym weight room and weight trained.
 This was a time when women did not work out, much less use weights," said Mariann.

 Gene (Linfield 1961) adds, "I remember Sharon's openness and pure athletic doggedness.
 While my teammates and I would be playing baseball at Linfield, Sharon was working out on the track, mostly on her own, because she was way too far ahead of her time.
 While we players lollygagged around, Sharon would get her discus and shot and practiced.
 Then she would take an Army duffel bag full of wet towels, heave it up to her shoulders and jog around the track.
 At that time, I wasn't ready to think of women as great athletes.
 But now I believe Sharon is one of the best ever to graduate from Linfield College."